 - Tap on storage.

 From this point you will know how much space do you have on your device and how is it being used between which Apps and data.
-So this is most important step because it helps to see which data is important to keep and which one to get rid off.
+So this is the most important step because it helps to see which data is important to keep and which one to get rid off.

 This is a much drastic approach to recover your storage and be warned, this action wipes out all your data, settings and Applications on your Android phone leaving it to the original state.

 It is also called “Formatting/hard reset.”
 Only take on this approach as your last resort, when you have exhausted all other means.

 You can also perform a factory reset when your smartphone is freezing and when restarting is not solving the issue.

 - On your screen option, go to settings

 It is, however, of paramount importance to backup all your data, including photos, videos, your contacts etc to restore them when you need to.
 I encourage you to read, how to backup my Android phone to Google drive in simple steps.
 When factory resetting, you must also not forget to remove the SIM card and the memory card, for if you leave them inserted in your device, everything on them will be erased.